Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 12 April 2026 02.01.37 UTC
+- WIB: Minggu, 12 April 2026 02.44.45 UTC
-- WITA: Minggu, 12 April 2026 03.01.37 UTC
+- WITA: Minggu, 12 April 2026 03.44.45 UTC
-- WIT: Minggu, 12 April 2026 04.01.37 UTC
+- WIT: Minggu, 12 April 2026 04.44.45 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: motivational
+Kategori: friendship